ramon-astudillo/NLSE/README.md

 ## Instalation

 The code is OLD, it uses Python2 and theano.
-I reccomend a virtual environment and upgrading to latest install tools
+I recommend a virtual environment and upgrading to latest install tools

     virtualenv venv